maplibre/maplibre.github.io/content/news/2023-01-03-aws-maplibre-plugins.md

 authors: [austyle]
 ---

-Considering that MapLibre is an open-source fork of the Mapbox rendering library, many of the Mapbox plugins can be used in conjunction with the MapLibre without any issue in JavaScript.
-However, since MapLibre is a TypeScript library in the same spirit if you wish to use some of the popular Mapbox plugins in your TypeScript application you will likely run into the TypeScript compiler throwing a lot of type inference errors.
+Considering that MapLibre is an open-source fork of the Mapbox rendering library, many of the Mapbox plugins can be used in conjunction with MapLibre without any issue in JavaScript.
+However, since MapLibre is a TypeScript library in the same spirit, if you wish to use some of the popular Mapbox plugins in your TypeScript application you will likely run into the TypeScript compiler throwing a lot of type inference errors.
 This is because these plugins were developed with Mapbox solely in mind.

 To quickly step over these compiler complaints you may reach for the all powerful `@ts-ignore` to do something like this when using [@mapbox/mapbox-gl-draw](https://github.com/mapbox/mapbox-gl-draw):